-- 1. be responsible for compliance with RIPA and its regulatory framework; - 2. engage with the Commissioners and Inspectors when they conduct inspections; - 3. oversee the implementation of any recommendations made by the Investigatory Powers' Commissioner's Office ('IPCO'); - 4. carry out periodic oversight of the authorisations; and - 5. report to Members on the usage of RIPA within the Council.
+- 1. be responsible for the Council's compliance with RIPA and its regulatory framework; - 2. engage with the Commissioners and Inspectors when they conduct inspections; - 3. oversee the implementation of any recommendations made by the Investigatory Powers Commissioner's Office (IPCO); - 4. carry out periodic oversight of the authorisations; and

+5. report annually to Members on the usage of RIPA within the Council.